-Because of that, it is important to limit its consumption, not only avoiding table salt, but also reducing your ingestion of foods like:
+Because of that, it’s important to limit its consumption, not only avoiding table salt but also reducing your ingestion of foods like:

 - Canned foods

-Not drinking enough water and healthy beverages is a main cause of liquid retention.
-Drinking water regulates circulation and optimizes the work of your kidneys by removing waste from the body.
+Not drinking enough water and healthy beverages is the main cause of liquid retention.
+Furthermore, drinking water regulates circulation and optimizes the work of your kidneys.

 There is a large variety of diuretic foods that can help with the process that remove excess liquids from the body.